-Information: Central Auditory Processing Disorder
+Information: about Central Auditory Processing Disorder

 New Horizons Un-limited is not endorsing and assumes no responsibility in guaranteeing the products, services, programs or conditions as described.
 If you are interested in a resource listed below, call or contact the resource to verify the current situation.
 Evaluate the information, analyze your unique circumstances, use your best judgment and make your own decisions when using the information.
 Before making any change, consult your health care professional.

-Central auditory processing disorder (CAPD) is an inability or limited ability to pay attention, recognize, tell the difference, remember or comprehend auditory information.
+- Central auditory processing disorder (CAPD) is an inability or limited ability to pay attention, recognize, tell the difference, remember or comprehend auditory information.
 A person with CAPD can have normal intelligence and hearing.
+This definition is from Crisis Counseling .

 Diagnosis